-In this modern age, students must adapt to new technologies.
-Students having difficulty meeting up can also utilize the Internet for their study groups!
-When a group member is out of town, when the weather is bad, or when group members are having difficulty meeting in a particular location, then log in to Skype, Go-to-Meeting, Google Hangouts or other video conferencing websites!
+In this modern age, students must adapt to new technologies, which means that those who have difficulties meeting up can also utilize the internet for their study groups.
+When a group member is out of town, when the weather is bad, or when other members are having difficulty meeting in a particular location, they can connect via Skype, Google Hangouts, WhatsApp or other video conferencing websites.

 9. Meet in the Setting You Choose

 Forming a study group enables students to decide where to study.
 Burned out by meeting day after day in the back of the silent, whitewashed local library?
-Head over to your nearest coffee shop, stock up on caffeine, and enjoy a humanized study experience, surrounded by like-minded professionals, students, and everyday people!
+Head over to your nearest cafe, stock up on caffeine, and enjoy a humanized study experience, surrounded by like-minded professionals, students, and everyday people.

 10. Motivate and Inspiring One Another

 Having trouble getting through a difficult class?
-Well, a bit of moral support can go a long way!
-By doing so, students will not only motivate one another to do well, but they will also have the chance to form strong, long-lasting friendships.
+Well, a bit of moral support can go a long way.
+Within a group, students can not only motivate one another to do well, but they will also have the chance to form strong, long-lasting friendships.

 Are You Ready to Form an Effective Study Group?

 Here are a few tips that students should consider when making the commitment to form an effective study group:

 - Your group should not exceed 5 members.

-- There should be a peer leader who determines meeting locations, study session times and keeps the group informed about the next week’s subject.
+- There should be a group leader who determines meeting locations, study session times and keeps the group informed about next week’s subject.

 - The group should determine what they will cover from the start; the leader will only ensure that the group stays on track.

 - Be sure to review together, go over difficult homework questions, and address any other problems group members face during class.

 - Don’t forget to do a quick wrap up, summarizing the important details.

-- Remember: this is not class; have fun with your group!
+- Remember: this is not class, so feel free to have fun with your group!

 - Bond by spending time together outside of class and aside from the group.